i05nagai/memorandum/language/english.md

 * get bossed
 * boss up
 * futile
+    * adj
+    * incapable of producing any useful result; pointless.
+    * (of actions) having no effect or achieving nothing:
+    * Attempts to get supplies to the region are futile because troops will not allow the aid convoy to enter the city.
 * big softy
 * take it as a compliment
 * watch over